Diaphragmatic breathing in a nutshell

 Universally speaking it is believed that more than 90% of the world's population over breathe, i.e. take too many breaths per minute!
 Our respiratory system is aligned with the sympathetic and parasympathetic nervous system in the very same way the stress and relaxation responses are.
 When we slow down respiration, we involve the parasympathetic (NS), and this very same system is what is trying to induce the relaxation response when we are stressed (fight or flight mode).

 That is why nearly all anxiety, anger and stress training programmes recommend diaphragmatic breathing.
-The problem though is, they only teach you to do it when you feel an anxious, angry or stressed event looming.
+The problem though is, they only teach you to do it when you feel an anxious, angry or when a stressed event is looming.
 A little akin to closing the stable door, after the horse has bolted.
 This type of diaphragmatic breathing technique is, by its very nature, reactive and given the speed at which the defence system activates not always a great success.
 This is simply because it puts you behind the curve, The more progressive programmes are usually a little more proactive, in that they advise breathing properly periodically throughout the day, i.e. it aims to provoke the relaxation response within the parasympathetic nervous system!

 However, the overall best way to breath is by being preemptive.
 Preemptive diaphragmatic breathing sets a baseline that makes it, in all but the most natural and urgent cases, much more difficult to become anxious, angry or stressed.
 We usually ascribe comments like, "she's so laid back, nothing seems to phase her," to people like this.